mia-platform/documentation/docs/fast_data/configuration/projections.md

 To create a Projection, you should first of all create a System of Record, which is the data source that updates the Projection.

 To do so, open the **Projections** section in the Fast Data group of Mia-Platform Console.
-Then, select the `Create new System of Record` button.
+Then, select the `Create` button.

 The creation of a System of Record requires you to insert a System ID, which is basically the name to recognize the System, and to choose the [Kafka message adapter](/fast_data/configuration/realtime_updater.md#kafka-adapters-kafka-messages-format).